collinalexbell/HackMatrix/game-design.md

 ### 22) Needs
 My game operates on the highest of Maslows needs.
 It doesn't fullfill basic needs.
 It could fulfil love to a degree if it is made into a multiplayer game.
+### 23) Motivation*
+Players will want to play my game because they can practice their code skills in a fun way.
+The most internal motivation is that players want to succeed in their career.
+The most external motivation is that players will be tired of "work" but still want to not be lazy in their free time.
+Some pleasure seeking motivations is that players will want to "enter the matrix" or be in "Tron" I think most of the motivations support each other.
+The lazy motivation may not be super conducive to actual learning though.
 ## Idea
 Possible pitch ideas
 - Learn data structures